About the Investigative Reporting Workshop

 • Charles Lewis, a national investigative journalist for more than 30 years who founded the Center for Public Integrity in 1989 and several other nonprofit ventures, is the founding executive editor of the Workshop.
 Lewis frequently writes for the Workshop’s site and speaks in the U.S. and around the world.
 He finished his sixth book, “The Future of Truth: Power, the News Media and the Public’s Right to Know,” which will be published in the spring of 2014.
 This research helped lead to Investigating Power, a new, multimedia, oral history website that documents "truth to power" moments in contemporary U.S. history and the journalists behind them.
 Lewis teaches global investigative journalism at AU, where he is a tenured faculty member.

 • Margaret Ebrahim, a former “60 Minutes II” and ABC News investigative producer, is a senior producer and editor.
 Ebrahim develops and oversees our video enterprises, is the senior producer of the Investigating Power project and co-produced one of our three FRONTLINE projects to-date.
-She is currently producing the Workshop's stories for the "Years of Living Dangerously" series, which will air on Showtime television in 2014.
+She produced two stories stories for the "Years of Living Dangerously" documentary series, which has been airing on Showtime television.

 • Wendell Cochran, a longtime business reporter, editor and journalism faculty member, is the founding senior editor.
 Cochran created our BankTracker project, in which we track the financial health of every bank and credit union in the country, with an emphasis on those receiving TARP money.
 He also created the Workshops' "Exemption 10" column about the Freedom of Information Act.